caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Good folder architecture.
 Make sure you show a clean codebase with well defined folders: models, utils, shared, components, assets.
 - Use TypeScript.
 It's first-class in Angular but, if you work on React or Vue, I highly recommend using the TypeScript starter.
 This will make your code look much cleaner.
 You can also tell your interviewer this makes it more maintainable in the long term.
 - Styling.
 Avoid inline styles in your HTML `<div style="color: red">`.
 Style classes only `.my-class { color: blue }`, not HTML tags directly.
 If using CSS-in-JS, use semantic names for your styles.
+- Always aim to do sorting and filtering on the backend.
+Doing this in the frontend will probably tell your interviewer you don't think enough about scalability.

 ### Backend

 - Use your favorite framework and programming language to build the API.
 I recommend to stick to the known ones: Python, Java, NodeJS, PHP, .NET, Go.
 - No matter what you do, always go Restful.
 Research about how a truly Restful API should look like.
 Avoid having routes like `POST /api/add-book` or `GET /api/filter-by-rating?rating`.
+- Make sure you understand the difference between URL parameters (`/users/:id`) and query strings (`/users?sortBy=:order`) and when to use them.
 - Handle authentication properly.
 Do not store plain text passwords.
 Look for 'salt hashing', learn to manage secrets in the server.
 Study this over and over again until you understand how clean auth works.
 - Handle authorization properly.
 Look online how to best organize roles in a database with an authorization scheme.
 - Choose your DB properly.
 You'll have to support your decision in the interview.
 Whether you go with SQL or NoSQL, make sure you read the differences beforehand and be ready to answer questions like "why MySQL and not Postgres? why is this app better for a NoSQL?"